ducky0518/rclone-file_indexer/README.md

 - [ ] Paginate large search result sets
 - [ ] Run in background (daemon mode) and queue jobs
 - [ ] Authentication layer
+- [ ] Add a new tab "search from fixDAT" - Allow uploading a fixDAT - and have it search for the exact filenames (remove) extensions.
+- [ ] Add checkbox next to files that you have searched for to get added to "queue" for download
+- [ ] Test on all platforms - "Since it's Python, it works on both Linux and Windows (and probably Mac too, but I haven't tested it)
+- [ ] Add a check for rclone configs - and if none - state how to add one
+- [ ] Add ability to filter search results on search tab